AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/effects/pixel-mapper-examples.md

 The Layout Editor's context menu has some useful tools for laying out fixtures quickly.

-<strong>Arrange Fixtures:</strong> This is a very useful tool to quickly layout
-fixtures in a grid.
+&nbsp;<strong>Arrange Fixtures:</strong> This is a very useful tool to quickly layout fixtures in a grid.
 For example you might have 20x colour blocks across four towers, each with five blocks.